Hideki Kamiya: PlatinumGames

 PlatinumGames was founded under the name Seeds, Inc. on August 1, 2006, by Shinji Mikami, Atsushi Inaba and Hideki Kamiya.

 In May 2008, the company, now renamed to PlatinumGames, announced a four-game deal with publisher Sega.
 The games involved in the development and publishing deal included Bayonetta, a "stylish action game" for the PlayStation 3 and Xbox 360 directed by Kamiya.
 The game was considered as the successor of Devil May Cry with Kamiya having used its latest sequel Devil May Cry 4 as part of his research.
 First announced at E3 2012, Kamiya directed The Wonderful 101 for the Wii U, which was released in September 2013.
 He also wrote the story to Bayonetta 2, released on the Wii U in October 2014.

 Kamiya has stated he is interested in making a new Star Fox game, and due to a lot of fans asking him on Twitter repeatedly, he was encouraged to submit ideas to Nintendo without success.
 Eventually, PlatinumGames did end up working with Nintendo on the next installment of the Star Fox series, entitled Star Fox Zero, and its companion game Star Fox Guard, both of which were released in April 2016.
 Kamiya was working on Scalebound, a new game for Microsoft Studios until its cancellation in January 2017.

 In October 2022, Hellena Taylor, the voice actress for the titular Bayonetta in the first two Bayonetta titles, revealed that she decided not to voice Bayonetta in Bayonetta 3, alleging that PlatinumGames offered her $4,000 for the role, an amount she found "insulting" and instead asked fans to boycott the video game.
 Days later, Bloomberg and VGC verified sources that allege that Taylor was initially offered a larger sum for the main role, and that the $4000 was a final offer from Kamiya for a cameo role near the end of development.
 Kamiya responded to Taylor's claims with a tweet reading "Sad and deplorable about the attitude of untruth.
 That's what all I can tell now." before temporarily deactivating his Twitter account.

+In a December 2024 interview, Kamiya said that around April 2023, he and Inaba began to have disagreements regarding the company, and by July 2023, Kamiya found it impossible to work with Inaba and made plans to leave PlatinumGames.
+Kamiya said in a later interview that he felt that the direction that PlatinumGames was going in terms of game development was away from celebrating a creator's individuality, a factor that was emphasized during his time with Capcom Team 4.
+His departure was announced publicly in September 2023, and formally left PlatinumGames on October 12, 2023.